Atlinx/coding-notes-text/Concepts/Machine Learning/Papers/State of Robot Motion Generation.md

 		- Using analytical expressions for world geometry and dynamics
 		- Explainable numerical approximations of dynamics, in the form of a simulator
 	- New field of implicit models
-		- learn implicit representations of the world task and store them as internal parameters of a machine learning model
+		- Learn implicit representations of the world task and store them as internal parameters of a machine learning model
 ## Explicit models
 ![[Pasted image 20250703141610.png]]
 - Motion planning